digma-ai/digma-intellij-plugin/README.md

 backend to provide meaningful code insights in the IDE.
 While coding, you can be aware of how the code behaves in runtime in various staging and production environments**

-### Digma provides integrated insights multiple code behavior topics including:
+### Digma provides integrated insights multiple code behaviour topics including:

 - Error hotspots
 - Usage bottlenecks and concurrency